shivam-pbi/project_operations_dashboard/README.md

-# 📊 ABC XYZ Infrastructure Dashboard – Power BI
+# 📊 Project Operations Dashboard – Power BI / SQL

 This Power BI dashboard was developed to provide real-time insights into project financials and operational performance across infrastructure projects.